gbThreepwood/DanfossRead/README.md

 #### Input registers (command 0x04)

-After iterating through some more registers the following data has been obtained.
+After iterating through some more registers the following data was obtained.

 | Register no. | Response              |